 The two allies agreed to press ahead with the two-week Max Thunder exercise, which began Friday and involves about 100 aircraft, including F-22 fighter jets.

 “There are no differences between the South and the U.S.,” the ministry said in a statement.
 “The exercise is designed to enhance the capabilities of pilots and is not the implementation of an operational plan or an attack maneuver.”

 USFK spokesman Col. Chad Carroll said supersonic U.S. bombers would not be deployed as part of the exercise, but he denied reports that was in response to North Korea’s comments, saying the decision was made some time ago.
+New challenge

 Kim Kye Gwan, who was also a former North Korean nuclear negotiator, said separately that the North has made clear its intent to achieve a nuclear-free Korean Peninsula and reiterated demands for security assurances for the regime from Washington.